HabibMollah/qwikit-groceries/README.md

 - Run `pnpm install` to install all dependencies
 - Run `pnpm run dev` to start the dev server
 - Go to the port _e.g_ `http://localhost:3000`
-- Enjoy the frontend
+- Enjoy the frontend!

 ### To Run the Backend Locally You'll Need Database Secrets.
 I am Not Providing Mine.
-They're in My Machine Loaclly.
+They're in My Machine Locally.

 # 🔗 Live Links: